-All children and young people placed will receive a copy of the Children's Guide at the time of placement, and will be supported to understand the contents of this via their foster carer, or via a 1:1 session with a member of staff from the agency.
-Supervising Social Workers will see each child placed on a regular basis (at least quarterly) to ascertain their views about their care and placement.
-During these visits the Supervising Social Worker will also inspect the child's bedroom to ensure that it is as it should be and appropriate to meet their needs.
+All children and young people in foster care will receive a copy of the Children's Guide at the time of moving in, and will be supported to understand the contents of this via their foster carer, or via a 1:1 session with a member of staff from the agency.
+Supervising Social Workers will see each child placed on a regular basis (at least quarterly) to ascertain their views about their care and home.
+During these visits the Supervising Social Worker will see the child's bedroom to ensure that it is as it should be and appropriate to meet their needs.